 This one is pretty simple; you just need to find the balance between consumer safety and feedback.
 Naturally, the feedback loop with your stakeholders is going to be as long as the time needed for consumers to get the product.

-Because of the changes that they are requiring, APIs that are not properly made are going to make a serious problem for your customers.
+Because of the changes that they are requiring, APIs that are not properly made are going to make a serious problem for your customers, and could even jeopardise their programme’s API security.

 The answer for resolving this problem is a design-first approach, that will understand what capabilities an API needs to deliver.